Fristi/zio-test-presentation/slides.md

 colorSchema: light
 ---

-# zio-test
+# zio-test and ScalaTest

 <p text="2xl" class="!leading-8">
-How to use zio-test?
+What's zio-test and how does it compare to ScalaTest?
 </p>

 <div class="abs-br mx-14 my-12 flex">